kmlawson/rethinking-the-world-in-east-asia-mo3354/03assignments.md

 [http://transnationalhistory.net/world/post/](http://transnationalhistory.net/world/post/)

-- **Do not copy and paste from Microsoft Word or use Word footnotes** - this creates formatting issues on WordPress.
-You can compose it in a raw text editor (e.g. VS Code or any plain text editor or markdown editor) and copy and paste from there, but not from Word or word processors that don't use raw text.
+- **Important: Do not copy and paste from Microsoft Word or use Word footnotes** - this creates formatting issues on WordPress and can impact not only your own post but the display of others by corrupting the formatting.
+You can compose it in a raw text editor (e.g. [VS Code](https://code.visualstudio.com/) or any plain text editor or markdown editor) and copy and paste from there, but not from Word or word processors that don't use raw text.
 Alternatively you may compose and save the entries directly on WordPress.
 - Use your login user name and password.
 You will receive this by the end of Week 1.
 - From there, on the left hand sidey ou can choose "Add New" from the "Posts" menu.
 - There, give your posting a title